kyle-n/kyle-n.github.io/_posts/2022-10-12-rxjs-land-of-paradoxes.md

 ### Conclusion

-If all this sounds confusing... it is.
-Reactive programming can be hard to learn.
-It lets you write amazing, powerful code, though.
-Stick with it!
+Observables' quirks may be challenging to learn, but the benefits make the effort worthwhile.
+Reactive programming makes complex async logic easier to read, write and debug.